aspose-words/Aspose.Words-API-References/english/net/aspose.words.settings/mailmergesettings/activerecord/_index.md

 ---
 title: MailMergeSettings.ActiveRecord
 second_title: Aspose.Words for .NET API Reference
-description: Specifies the onebased index of the record from the data source which shall be displayed in Microsoft Word.
+description: MailMergeSettings property.
+Specifies the onebased index of the record from the data source which shall be displayed in Microsoft Word.
 The default value is 1 in C#
 type: docs
 weight: 20
 url: /net/aspose.words.settings/mailmergesettings/activerecord/